Author, Mike Smith

 Getting some guidance on exchange rates could help optimise the timing of your transfer and ultimately, reduce your costs.

-While it might seem obvious to use the bank where your Euros are held, it can be significantly cheaper and more efficient to use a money transfer company.
+- It can be cheaper and more efficient to use a money transfer company.

 At Key Currency we help our customers achieve better exchange rates, minimise their risk and reduce costs.